GeminiClaw: Local-First Multi-Agent Orchestrator

 | Platform | The complete product: Studio, runtime, channels, governance. |

-| Runtime | The execution layer that manages loops, approvals, replay, and tool routing. |
+| Runtime | Execution layer — loops, approvals, replay and tool routing. |

-| Agent | Cognitive/operational entity hosted by the runtime, with isolated memory and tools. |
+| Agent | Cognitive/operational entity with isolated memory and tools. |

-| Skill | First-class capability pack: metadata, dependencies, policy, and reusable instructions. |
+| Skill | First-class capability package: metadata, dependencies, policy. |

-| Tool | Executable capability with an explicit contract — the real execution primitive. |
+| Tool | Executable capability with explicit contract — the real execution primitive. |

-| Channel | Delivery surface: Telegram, CLI, WhatsApp — where agents receive and deliver events. |
+| Channel | Delivery surface: Telegram, CLI, WhatsApp. |

-| Control Plane | The administrative and observability surface for operating the system. |
+| Control Plane | Administrative and observability surface. |

 What GeminiClaw does differently in practice